Visit the fascinating museums and historic attraction Hull has to offer.

-Unfortunately it’s closed at the moment undergoing restoration as part of the Hull’s Maritime Project
+Unfortunately, it’s closed at the moment undergoing restoration as part of the Hull’s Maritime City Project.

-Unfortunately it’s closed at the moment under going restoration as part of the Hull’s Maritime project
+Unfortunately the Lightship closed at the moment under going restoration as part of the Hull’s Maritime City Project.

 Experience 200 years of transport history as you walk down a 1940 high street, board a municipal tram and enjoy the smells and sounds of the stable as you step from the Hull-York Mail Coach ride.